forcedotcom/cli/releasenotes/README.md

     Enjoy!

 * NEW: Find 3rd-party (not created by Salesforce) CLI plugins with `sf plugins discover`.
-If you'd like to contribute a plugin to the list, [send us PR](https://github.com/salesforcecli/plugin-marketplace).
+The command uses [this list of packages](https://github.com/salesforcecli/plugin-marketplace/blob/main/src/shared/plugins.ts) to query npm for information about each plugin.
+If you'd like to contribute a plugin to the list, [send us a PR](https://github.com/salesforcecli/plugin-marketplace).

 ## 2.6.9 (Aug 30, 2023)